Geoff Parling: International level

 In January 2012, Parling was called up to the England senior squad in preparation for their Six Nations campaign as an injury replacement for Louis Deacon.
-He earned two caps off the bench before starting at lock against Wales, in a tightly-fought loss.
+He earned two caps off the bench before starting at lock against Wales, in a tightly fought loss.
 His good performance (particularly at the line-out) saw him retained at lock for the following wins against France and Ireland, where he put in even better performances which saw him run the offensive and defensive line-outs well.
 He finished the tournament as the first-choice lock, ahead of Tom Palmer.

 In April 2013, Parling was selected for the 2013 British & Irish Lions tour to Australia.
 He played in each Test, coming on as a replacement in the first Test and starting in the second and third.
+He also captained one of the tour games.